sr99622/onvif-mcp/docs/CLIENT.md

 You will need to know the {{CA_CERT_PATH}} for your system.
 If you have installed it using the instructions above, the path can be found on Linux from the instructions for your distro.
 On MacOS or Windows, download the certificate and store it somewhere safe.

+### Get client IP address

+The server hosting the MCP will require that the client IP address be registered before allowing access.
+This implies that the client has a fixed IP address.
+Consult your operating system documentation for instruction on how to set a static IP.

 Get your IP address using the appropriate command for your operating system.
-Note that if you are using a Virtual Machine, the host IP address is the correct choince, not the VM address.
+Note that if you are using a Virtual Machine, the host IP address is the correct choice, not the VM address.

 * Linux